-Amsterdam is a city brimming with historical significance, yet revered for its modern innovativeness.
-In recent years, it has proved to be one of the front runners in sustainability and conscious living.
+Amsterdam has a way of charming you with its beautiful architecture, friendly people, and youthful vibe.
+It is a city of deep historical significance, and yet it is also known for its modern innovativeness.
+In recent years, The Netherlands has proven itself to be one of the front runners in sustainability and conscious living.
 With cycling as the major mode of public transport, a growing shift towards alternative energy, and local-minded restaurants and cafes galore, it’s clear that sustainability is a large part of the city’s narrative.
-Rare is it that someone visit this city and leave feeling underwhelmed.
-Amsterdam has a way of charming you with its beautiful architecture, its friendly people, and its youthful vibe.

 Amsterdam, much like most other major cities, is certainly not lacking in coffee culture.
-Gezellig, one of my favorite Dutch words, denotes a cozy, convivial atmosphere, and is something that most of the cafes and restaurants in Amsterdam seem to possess (this word can also be compared to the more well-known Danish term hygge but means essentially the same thing).
+Gezellig, one of my favorite Dutch words, denotes a cozy, convivial atmosphere, and is something that most of the cafes and restaurants in Amsterdam seem to possess (this word can be likened to the more well-known Danish term hygge).
 The cafes here are places where you linger, with the company of a good friend, a good book, or as a place to work on your laptop for a few hours.
 In Amsterdam’s coffee culture, atmosphere is just as important as the coffee, and my following recommendations take into account both.

 Oud-West | Bilderdijkkade 27

 A relaxing place to start your day in a quiet part of the city, Berry offers coffee, tea, fresh juices, and pastries, as well as shelves of reading material.